Navigating a personal injury claim after an accident is hard enough as a driver, but what if you are a passenger in a car accident?

 Another optional upgrade for your insurance plan is medical payments coverage.

 This covers any medical bills you incur due to your accident injuries.
 The good news is that medical payments coverage works for any auto accident.
 You do not need to be driving, and it doesn’t have to involve your vehicle.

 This is the best way to ensure that your medical bills are taken care of while negotiating a settlement.
 Every health insurance provider must offer medical bill coverage, whether through subrogation or a flexible payment plan.

-Have a Passenger in a Car Accident Claim?
+Were You a Passenger in a California Car Accident?